dmaccarthy/sc8pr/README.md

 ```

 If setuptools is unable to locate a Pygame wheel for your platform and Python version, you will need to install [pygame](http://www.pygame.org) separately.

+# Try It First

+sc8pr is pure Python 3 code, so you can try it without running the setup.
+Just unzip the sc8pr package into your PYTHONPATH.
+You will still need pygame installed.